Blendify/blender-manual/trunk/blender_docs/manual/addons/import_export/io_scene_gltf2.rst

 ^^^^^^^^

 An Image Texture node can be connected to the Emission input on the Principled BSDF node to include an emissive map with the glTF material.
-Alternately, the Image Texture node can be connected to an Emission shader node, and optionally combined with properties from a Principled BSDF node by way of an Add Shader node.
+Alternatively, the Image Texture node can be connected to an Emission shader node, and optionally combined with properties from a Principled BSDF node by way of an Add Shader node.